awelles/meteor-facebook-nodejs-sdk/README.md

-facebook-javascript-sdk
+meteor-thuzi-facebook-nodejs-sdk
 =======================

-Facebook javascript and (Thuzi) NodeJS SDKs packaged for Meteor.
+Facebook (Thuzi)[https://github.com/Thuzi/facebook-node-sdk] NodeJS SDK packaged for Meteor.
 The package allows for the same code to be used on the client and server.